Squeeze (band): First incarnation: 1974–1982

 In the United States and Canada, the band and album were dubbed UK Squeeze owing to legal conflicts arising from a contemporary American band called "Tight Squeeze".
-The "U.K." was dropped for all subsequent releases.
+The "UK" was dropped for all subsequent releases.
 In Australia, the same name change was used due to legal conflicts arising from an existing Sydney-based band also called "Squeeze".
 Albums in Australia were credited to UK Squeeze up to and including 1985's Cosi Fan Tutti Frutti.

 The band's second album, Cool for Cats (1979), contained the band's two highest charting UK singles in "Cool For Cats" and "Up The Junction", both of which peaked at No. 2.
 John Bentley replaced Harry Kakoulli on bass in 1979 following the release of the LP.

 Argybargy (1980), the band's third album, was also a UK hit.
 It was additionally a mild breakthrough in North America, as the single "Another Nail in My Heart" was a No. 56 hit in Canada, and second single "Pulling Mussels (from the Shell)" received airplay on US rock radio stations.
 The video for the former was frequently shown on independent video music shows in the US.

-Keyboardist Jools Holland left the band for a solo career in 1980.
-He was replaced by highly rated singer-keyboardist Paul Carrack, a former member of both British soul-pop band Ace and progressive rock band Roxy Music.
+Holland left for a solo career in 1980.
+He was replaced by Paul Carrack, formerly of the rock band Ace and the art rock band Roxy Music.

 In 1981, the band released East Side Story.
 It was produced by Elvis Costello and Roger Bechirian, and featured Carrack's lead vocals on the radio hit "Tempted".
 Carrack himself left after the release of East Side Story, and was replaced by Don Snow.
+It also spawned another top 5 hit, the country influenced "Labelled with Love", which reached No.4 in the UK, and No.2 in Ireland.
 This line-up recorded the Sweets from a Stranger LP in 1982.
 Negative reviews, the stresses of touring, and conflict between band members led Difford and Tilbrook to break up the band later that year, after releasing a final single, "Annie Get Your Gun".